 Gutters and Downspouts: Gutters shall be free of low-points and sloped to support drainage to downspouts.
 Design-Build firm shall provide minimum 6” splash guards, made of same materials, at all valleys to direct water into gutter system.

-Masonry Infill: The Design-Build Firm shall infill louver openings and reduce entry opening size to accommodate a 6’-0” double door in first-floor mechanical room with matching brick and tuck-point areas of missing or shallow mortar.
+Masonry Infill: The Design-Build Firm shall infill louver openings and reduce entry opening size to accommodate a 6’-0” double-leaf access door in first-floor mechanical room with matching block and brick.
+Tuck-point areas of missing or shallow mortar.
 Mortar color and strength shall match existing.
 Provide sample for approval in material submittal process.
 Seal masonry and exposed concrete with 100% acrylic waterproof coating product intended by the manufacturer as a brick sealer.

 Exterior Doors: The Design-Build Firm shall replace mechanical room doors with a min 16GA hollow metal frame and 16GA hot dipped galvanized and factory primed insulated metal doors.
 See Section 08 11 13 Steel Door and Frames.
 First-floor mechanical room shall have an opening with two 3’-0” doors.
 Finish doors per LRAFB Architectural Design Standards.
 Provide door hardware per Section 08 71 00 Door Hardware.
 The entry doors to dorm suites shall be modified to have a peep hole to meet UHIP requirements.